Nintendo Switch Parts

 iFixit has you covered with parts, tools, and free repair guides.
 Repair with confidence!
 All of our replacement parts are tested to rigorous standards and backed by our industry-leading warranty.

-Replace a broken or malfunctioning Nintendo Switch Micro SD Card Reader.
+Replace a broken or damaged Nintendo Switch Shield Plate.

-Replace a malfunctioning Nintendo Switch Game Card Reader.
+Replace a broken or malfunctioning Nintendo Switch Power Button Board.

-Replace a broken or malfunctioning Joycon sensor rail on the left side of your Nintendo Switch console.
+Replace a broken or malfunctioning kick stand on your Nintendo Switch console.

 Nintendo Switch Console USB-C Port